Zold1/vodafone-sms-spammer/README.md

 # Vodafone SMS Spammer

-Send annoying repetitive messages to a specific number
+Send annoying repetitive messages to a specific number (Vodafone Only)

+You can use it only to prank your friends XD

 ## Requirements